-- What would your new hire have to accomplish in the first six to 24 months on the job for you to feel as though you had made a great hiring decision?
+1. What would your new hire have to accomplish in the first six to 24 months on the job for you to feel as though you had made a great hiring decision?

-- What’s keeping you up at night?
+2. What’s keeping you up at night?
 What do want your new hire to contribute to that problem/challenge/opportunity, etc.?

-- What are your first, second, and third priorities for what you want this person to deliver?
+3. What are your first, second, and third priorities for what you want this person to deliver?

 As a job seeker, before you have direct access to the hiring manager, how do you identify a job’s deliverables so that you can address them in your resume?

-- Get a copy of the full job description before you submit your resume.
+1. Get a copy of the full job description before you submit your resume.
 Reach out to the hiring manager, someone in the department, someone in HR, or anyone you know at the company.
 Tell them you want to apply for the job and that you want to read the job description first so you can be sure that your resume addresses the hiring manager’s needs.

-- In addition, reach out to your network.
+3. In addition, reach out to your network.
 Look for people who are doing, or have done, the hiring manager’s job.
 Ask them for 10 minutes of their time.
-Then ask them to share their insights on the questions listed above.
-Be sure to stick with your 10 minute limit unless they want to keep talking.
+Repeat Step Two.

-- Finally, ask your question in a relevant LinkedIn group(s) .
-It might sound like this: I’m applying for an entry-level accounting position with a public accounting firm.
-I would appreciate any insight that people who have worked in the industry might offer me on what a new accountant has to accomplish for their boss to think that they made a great hire.
+4. Finally, ask your question in a relevant social media group or on Quora.
+It might sound like this: I’m applying for a product manager position with an industrial IoT company.
+I would appreciate any insight that people who have worked in the industry might offer me on what makes a PM stand out as a great potential hire.